-This manufacturer asked us to take a look at their cooling system which was starting to cause them issues.
+This manufacturer in Hereford asked us to take a look at their cooling system which was starting to cause them issues.
 Their cross head forge was being cooled by a conventional ducted unit and condensing unit were mounted on a common mobile chassis.

 The system in place was essentially made up of comfort cooling equipment which did not meet the 24/7 cooling demands of the forge.
 This made the system prone to breakdowns and required a higher frequency of service visits.
 Another issue with the current system was its close proximity to the forge which presented a serious health and safety risk for maintenance personnel.
 As a consequence this led to increased levels of production down-time in order to maintain the equipment having a negative impact on the productivity of the client’s business.

 The client had the following requirements for the new system: